-Ethnicity and Group Formation
+Dimensions of Ethnicity and Group Formation

-Using the term "group" in its broad sense as a synonym for category rather than its narrow sense to refer to people who have social connections with each other, ethnicity involves three mutually-reinforcing elements: group differences, group boundaries, and intergenerational inheritance of group membership, as Figure 1 illustrates.
-The essence of any group or category formation is that they are seen as different from each other and this entails both boundaries (people are in one group or another) and perceived differences between groups.
-The distinctive features of "ethnic" groups is that by definition they are both intergenerational and ascribed: you are born into an ethnicity, you inherit it from your parents, and you are acculturated into it through childhood socialization.
-In many countries and eras, ethnicity or race or religion or caste has been considered important enough to be recorded on birth records and other official documents.
-Children can be born and socialized into ethnic groups.
-Socialization matters because differential socialization of children into different cultures can replicate group difference into the next generation and reinforce group boundaries.
-Further, families and kinship networks are typically mono-ethnic and whole communities can be mono-ethnic.
-This is important both for creating real social ties that can make a group out of a category, and for creating high levels of common fate.
+Any categorization involves recognition of differences and boundaries.
+The "ethnic" categorizations have the additional feature that by definition they are both intergenerational and ascribed: you are generally born into an ethnicity which you inherit from your parents and are acculturated into through childhood socialization.
+Socialization matters because differential socialization of children can replicate group difference into the next generation and reinforce group boundaries.
+Further, families and kinship networks are typically mono-ethnic and whole communities can be mono-ethnic.3 This is important both for creating real social ties that can make a group out of a category, and for creating high levels of common fate.
 This can be contrasted with gender, which is also ascribed at birth, but families and communities are inherently mixed-gender.
-Ethnicity may also be contrasted with groups one voluntarily joins as an adult.
+Ethnicity may also be contrasted with groups one voluntarily joins as an adult.4

 Ascription is closely related to but different from intergenerational inheritance.
-Morris and Braine argue that it is important to distinguish groups you choose from those forced upon you by the larger society, regardless of your own preferences.
+Morris and Braine argue that it is important to distinguish groups you choose from those forced upon you by the larger society.
 This is an important distinction, but one that requires refinement and analysis.
 At one extreme are biologically-determined traits such as sex or genetic heritage or physical impairment; at the other are groups organized around freely chosen avocations or opinions.
 But there is a continuum between these extremes.
-Race is understood to be an ascribed physical trait tied to genetic heritage, but many people are of racially ambiguous physical appearance and make choices about whether and how to display their racial categorization (Khanna 2004; Khanna 2010; Sims 2012; Sims 2013).
+Race is understood to be an ascribed physical trait tied to genetic heritage, but many people are of racially ambiguous physical appearance and make choices about whether and how to display their racial categorization (Khanna 2004, Khanna 2010, Sims 2012, Sims 2013).
 Ethnic classification is treated as ascribed for some groups in some societies and as voluntary for other groups in other societies.
 While language is cultural and not biologically determined, mother tongue and regional dialect or accent are deeply imprinted in childhood, effectively ascribed, and frequently mark one as "other" and subject to discrimination.
 Although some linguistically talented individuals can speak a foreign language or dialect acquired as an adult well enough to pass as a native, most adults are unable to do so and are identifiable when they speak.
 One's accent has been used throughout history to identify outsiders and ferret out spies.
 Religion similarly is cultural, not biological, but has been socially constructed as a freely-chosen belief system in some times and places and as an ascribed race- or ethnicity-like category that is inherited regardless of one's personal opinions in other societies.
-One's parents' social class is clearly ascribed, in the sense that it and all the other characteristics of parents influence children's social position.
+Parents' social class is clearly ascribed, in the sense that it and all the other characteristics of one's parents influence a child's social position.
 But in some societies, parents' class is seen as an inherited trait that marks a person regardless of individual achievement while in other societies, parents' class affects adult class only through mediating opportunities for achievement.
-And, of course, a major political debate this decade centers on the extent to which sexual orientation and sexual identity are voluntarily chosen or ascribed and immutable.
+And, of course, there are ongoing debates about the extent to which sexual orientation and sexual identity are voluntarily chosen or ascribed and immutable.
 In short, ascription itself is socially constructed.